Chrome DevTools Worker Debugging

 • Use Transferables for bulk data pipelines (e.g., WebGL vertex buffers, image processing).

 • Use SharedArrayBuffer only when sub-millisecond synchronization is required and cross-origin headers can be guaranteed.
-Always wrap shared memory access in try/catch blocks and implement timeout guards around Atomics.wait() to prevent deadlocked worker threads.
+Always wrap Atomics.wait() in workers with a timeout to prevent indefinitely blocked threads.